logikioopensource/salesforce-transaction-subscriptions/README.md

 10. (Optional) If the Salesforce org isn’t already open in a browser, it can be opened and logged in by running the command “sf org open --target-org myOrg”.

 # Setup Steps in Salesforce
+The user performing this setup needs read/write access to all the components that are included.
+The included Permission Set "Logik.ai Full Access (Transaction Subscriptions)" (`LogikTransactionAssetFullAccess`) has with access to all direct components.

 ## Customize Create Transaction Screen Flows
 1. From Setup Home, go to Process Automation → Flows.
 2. Search for and open the flow `Logik.ai Create Transaction (Record Trigger)`, API name `LGK__CreateLogikTransactionRecordTrigger`.
 If this flow has an override, open the override instead.